|Two runners nearing Sutton Bluff

 If you plan to

 meet your runner at Henpeck Hollow Aid Station, please drive back to Bass River Resort and approach Henpeck Hollow Aid Station

 from the West.
 If you us a GPS and approach Henpeck Hollow Aid Station directly from Berryman Campground, it would requiring

 of race rules to drive through that aid station.
-So, do NOT drive directly to Henpeck Hollow through Billy's Branch Aid Station.
+So, do NOT drive directly to Henpeck Hollow through Billy's Branch Aid

 approach it through Bass River Resort.